 North American businesses are still the biggest investors

 The largest source of investments for 2017 was North America with 53 percent of all created job positions and 36 percent of newly established companies.
 For example, one of these companies, BAMtech Media, that provides video streams covering different sport events, currently employs sixty people and has a registered office in North Amsterdam.
 The region of Europe – Middle East – Africa (EMEA) was the second biggest source of investments for 2017 with 23 percent of all new jobs and 36 percent of newly established companies.
 Asian investments continue to be stable with 23 percent of created jobs and 25 percent of newly established companies.
 North America is also leading in business expansion, representing 57 percent of the job positions created through expansion.
-Many of the considered businesses have an inherent tendency to develop quickly (e.g. FashionTrade and Netflix), but multinational companies such as Asics and Infosys also expanded.
+Many of the USA businesses established in the Netherlands have an inherent tendency to develop quickly (e.g. FashionTrade and Netflix), but multinational companies such as Asics and Infosys also expanded.

 Most newly established foreign companies operate in the field of creative industries, ICT and financial services.
 Nevertheless, the sectors of science, health, agriculture and food also perform well.
 As regards business activities, sales and marketing offices, and European headquarters are predominant.